achalnm/Event-Echo-Using-Django/README.md

   <li>If the server fails to start, check the error messages in the terminal and ensure that all migrations have been applied.</li>
 </ul>

-<p>For further assistance, please open an issue on GitHub or contact the development team directly.</p>

 <h2 id="contributing">Contributing</h2>

 <p>